1.

 Who are the Rohingya?

-The Rohingya are a mostly Muslim minority in western Myanmar’s Rakhine State.
-Rohingya say they are native to the area, but in Myanmar they were often viewed as illegal immigrants from neighbouring Bangladesh.
+Rohingya say they are native to the area, but in Myanmar they were often viewed as illegal immigrants from neighbouring Bangladesh, a thought that pervades to this day.

-How did the current crisis unfold?
+How did the crisis unfold?

+A month before the initial ARSA attacks, Suu Kyi had set up an advisory commission chaired by former UN secretary-general Kofi Annan to recommend a path forward in Rakhine to ease tensions between the Rohingya and ethnic Rakhine communities.
+Suu Kyi was later criticised for comments that downplayed the military’s violence and abuses.
 On 24 August 2017, the commission issued its final report, which included recommendations to improve development in the region and tackle questions of citizenship for the Rohingya.
 Within hours, ARSA fighters again attacked border security posts.

 What has the international community said?